AdamUWA/capstone/report-long.md

 ### Problem Formulation

 My decision making framework for method selection can be divided into two approaches.
 Firstly, an intuition based methodology derived from domain knowledge and past experience.
 Secondly, a purely analytical methodology utilising standard academic methods of literature review and research.
 For the intuitive approach I relied on knowledge developed from previous coursework (eg., Natural Language Processing; Deep Learning; etc) and personal interests such as databases; Large Language Models (LLM); and Retrieval Augmented Generation (RAG) systems.
 This intuition enabled me to recognise important aspects of the project requirements; the relevant/appropriate methods; and the direction of focus for further investigation via the second approach - traditional research.
-The result of this process was to recognize that the problem, automated data extraction, was to be solved with a dynamic RAG system and that the system would need to address the following **requirements**:
+The result of this process was to recognize that the problem, automated data extraction, would be optimally solved with a dynamic RAG system.
+And that the system would need to address the following **requirements**:

 - Unstructured data inputs (i.e., poor quality scanned PDF documents).
 - Dynamic information retrieval requests (i.e., non-static user queries).